-Rape Crisis reported shocking statistics recently which indicated that nearly 97,000 females and males are raped annually in the UK.
+By Fern Mitchell.
+Last Updated 10th February 2021.
+Welcome to our guide on rape victim compensation.
+In this article, we’ll look to answer the question “how much compensation can be claimed for a rape victim?” and look in detail at rape compensation claims.
+Rape Crisis reported shocking statistics for the year ending March 2017, which indicated that nearly 97,000 females and males are raped annually in the UK.
 The same statistics show that around 500,000 adults experience sexual assault in their lifetime.
 Following a rape or sexual assault, the victim’s life can transform unimaginably.
 Victims of rape often experience both physical and psychological injury.
-If the assault was particularly violent they may suffer severe injuries such as broken bones and bleeding as well as troubling injuries such as soreness.
+If the assault was particularly violent, they might suffer severe injuries such as broken bones and bleeding as well as troubling injuries such as soreness.
 The psychological effects can be severe and long-lasting.
 Common conditions include post-traumatic stress disorder (PTSD), shock, depression, anxiety and dissociation.

-You are likely to have many questions about a potential rape compensation claim.
+You are likely to have many questions about rape compensation claims.
 We hope that our guide will enable you to access all the details about rape compensation that you need.
-Our rape compensation team is always available to answer your questions at any time, we’d love to hear from you.
+Our team is always available to answer your questions about rape compensation claims at any time, and we’d love to hear from you.
+Call us today on 0800 073 8801

 Choose a section